gjax78/fun-with-ai/README.md

   - Run `npm start`
   - The webpage will open in separate browser

+## Stretch Tech (Extras)
+- Ability to select the AI engine from a dropdown menu
+- Randomized prompt presets that populate as placeholders after the user selects an AI engine

 ## Features
 - Form to submit a prompt and receive a response from an AI engine
-- Ability to select the AI engine from a dropdown menu
-- Randomized suggested prompt ideas that populate as placeholders after the user selects an AI engine
 - 100% Lighthouse Accessibility score
 - Loading symbol shows as site is POSTing data
 - Responsive Design
 - Error handling
+- A hidden Easter egg in the Cypress testing file - see if you can find it!

 ## Future Additions
 - Incorporate TypeScript